Berkadia Lends $36M in Shopping Center Recap

 Located at 838 South Road at the intersection of U.S. Highway 9 and Route 9D, The Shoppes at South Hills is currently leased to 17 retail tenants with a remaining weighted-average lease term of five years.
 Tenants include At Home (81,180 square feet ), ShopRite (76,880 square feet), Ashley Furniture Home Store Outlet (55,808 square feet), Hobby Lobby (49,838 square feet) and Christmas Tree Shops (37,526 square feet).

+“Berkshire Bank understands the need for larger retail centers to adapt and be repositioned for today’s consumer demands and market dynamics,” James J. Morris IV, managing director of commercial real estate for New York State at Berkshire, said in a statement.
+“When a project has a strong sponsor, tenancy, and location, we’re committed to leveraging our expertise to work side by side with clients to provide capital to support these important projects which help create jobs and keep our communities vibrant.”

-Officials at Berkadia, Acadia Realty Trust and DLC Management did not immediately return requests for comment.
+Officials at Acadia Realty Trust and DLC Management did not immediately return requests for comment.

 Andrew Coen can be reached at acoen@commercialobserver.com.